Kafayatige/kafaayt-ige-QR-code-front-end-challenge/README.md

 ### Useful resources

-- [resource 1](https://youtu.be/ZxKM3DCV2kE) - This helped me recao my understanding of ssome CSS properties.
+- [resource 1](https://youtu.be/ZxKM3DCV2kE) - This helped me recap my understanding of some CSS properties.
 - [ resource 2](https://css-tricks.com/almanac/properties/g/gap/) - This is an amazing article which helped me finally understand gap in flexbox.
 I'd recommend it to anyone still learning this concept.